tusharagg1/chest-x-ray-ai/docs/Presentations/README.md

 # Presentations about your software

-The folders and files for this folder are as follows:
+The folders for this folder are as follows:

-- <fill in details>
+`EXPO` - This folder contains the poster used for the McMaster Capstone EXPO.